explainers-by-googlers/cross-origin-storage/README.md

 const description = 'Large AI Model';

 // This triggers a permission prompt:
-// example.com wants to access the file "Large AI Model" stored in your browser.
+// example.com wants to check if the file "Large AI Model" is stored by your browser.
 // [Allow this time] [Allow on every visit] [Don't allow] try {
   const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {